zfaustk/KHGraphDB/CONTRIBUTING.md

 - Seed is the cheaper end.
 The posting is ordered.
 - Compact is the checkpoint. ask in this process sees the tail.
 - The page is a blob.
 Blob first, then the record.
+- An embedding is a posting.
+Cosine is a scan.
 - edition 2021. rustc 1.56.
 - `cargo test` is the gate.